California-Nevada-Hawaii District Key Club International: District and Governor's Project

-The Governor's Project is still being determined.
+The Governor's Project is a 2-year focus selected by the CNH District Governor and Service Projects Committee at the start of the projects term.
+The 2025-2027 Governor's Project "Nourishing Hope, Empowering Change," centers on food insecurity, crisis relief, and community resilience.
+This project's focus is to empower Key Club members to raise awareness about worldwide hunger and promote long-term, sustainable food systems.
+Manuals and guides to help how clubs can contribute to this new initiative can be found on the CNH Cyberkey.

 District cheers and spirit

 Spirit tradition in the district primarily revolves around the "How Do You Feel", Cheer in which a Key Clubber asks another Key Clubber or group of Key Clubbers how they feel, the targets then respond with the cheers answer.
 Nevada Key Clubbers are known to respond with an "Unga" instead of an "Abooga" while the Kiwins answer with an "Awooga".
 The "We've got Spirit" Cheer has a universal usage while all other cheers are rarely used as competitive cheers other than at Key Club International Convention.
 Division often mark their own unique cheers and battle cries to be used against one another at major district events.